ResistanceVault/rc/README.md

 * Keyboard IJKL combination
 * Keyboard numpad (not Amiga 600)

-  Once car setup is complete you can proceed starting the races.
+  Once car setup is complete you can proceed starting the championship.
 For each race some points are awarded in this way:

 * 10 points for the first place